Strasmore Research

 How does an IPO create the float?

-On listing day, the float starts out near one knowable number: the shares actually sold in the offering.
-Everything not offered — founder stock, employee grants, venture stakes — is outstanding but not yet tradable, most of it inside a lock-up.
-That makes the IPO record a rare thing: a real float measurement, taken at the moment the tradable count is sharpest.
-Our listing records store shares offered alongside total shares outstanding at listing; the ratio is the fraction of the company the deal floated.
-Measured across US common-stock IPOs of $100 million or more that listed in the first half of 2026 with both counts on record:
+On listing day the float starts near one knowable number: the shares actually sold in the offering.
+Everything not offered, founder stock, employee grants, venture stakes, is outstanding but not yet tradable, most of it locked up.
+That makes the IPO record a rare thing: a real float measurement, taken when the tradable count is sharpest.
+Listing records store shares offered alongside shares outstanding; the ratio is the fraction of the company floated.
+Across US common-stock IPOs of $100 million or more in the first half of 2026 (the half's IPO ledger):

 The exact SQL behind every number